seisman/HinetPy/paper/paper.md

 3. Selects a subset of stations based on geographical location or station name [Supports Hi-net, F-net, S-net and MeSO-net only].
 4. Converts waveform data to SAC format and instrumental responses to SAC polezero files.
-5. Speed up with multithreads downloading and processing.
+5. Speeds up with multithreads downloading and processing.

 # Important notes on the use of NIED Hi-net data